ThinkDataEd/curriculum/docs/vocabulary/unit4.md

 !!! note ""
     describes a pattern in data that is curved or breaks from a straight linear trend; it often occurs in a large set of data that contains many fluctuations

+### classify

+!!! note ""
+    is the problem of identifying which of a set of categories (sub-populations) an observation (or observations), belongs to

+### decision tree

+!!! note ""
+    a decision support tool that uses a tree-like model of decisions and their possible consequences, including chance outcomes

+### Classification and Regression Trees (CART)

+!!! note ""
+    a predictive algorithm used in machine leanring; it explains how a target variable's values can be predicted based on other values

+### nodes

+!!! note ""
+    a point of intersection/connection within a data communication network

+### misclassifications

+!!! note ""
+    when a participant is placed into the wrong population or subgroup or category because of some kind of observational or measurement error

+### clustering

+!!! note ""
+    is the process of grouping a set of objects (or people) in such a way that objects (or people) in the same group are  more similar to each other than those in other groups

+### cluster

+!!! note ""
+    a group of similar things or people positioned or occurring closely together

+### k-means

+!!! note ""
+    aims to partition data into k clusters in a way that data points in the same cluster are similar and data points in the different clusters are farther apart

+### network

+!!! note ""
+    a system designed to transfer data from one network access point to one other or more network access points via data switching, transmission lines, and system controls